lnxusr1/query-commander/docs/roadmap.md

 ## &raquo; Road to Version 1.0

 !!! important
-    All core features are in process of being tested for final validation for the upcoming 1.0 release.
+    All core features are in process of being tested for final validation for the upcoming **v1.0** release.
+Bug fixes and related updates will continue to be published on a rapid pace as this milestone approaches.
+Post the major release a more modest release schedule will be adopted and shared via this page.

 - Features
     - SQL Editor - **COMPLETE** *v0.0.1*